0x23/WaveSimulator2D/README.md

     <img src="images/simulation_2.jpg" alt="Example Image 2" width="49%">
 </div>

+### Update 06.04.2025

+* Added new Line Sources
+* Added Refractive index Polygon objects
+* Fixed some issues with the examples

 ### Update 01.04.2024

 * Refactored the code to support a more flexible scene description.
 A simulation scene now consists of a list of objects that add their contribution to the fields.